 You can learn what challenges employees were facing, what wins they were celebrating, and what new initiatives they helped launch.

-Look for: Employee newsletters; employee communications; internal communications.
+Look for: Employee newsletters; employee communications; and internal communications.

 3. Create buzzworthy social campaigns.